reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

    ```powershell
    ./Collect-EventLogs.ps1 -HoursBack 12 -Logs 'System','Security' -OutputDir 'D:\Logs'
    ```
-4. **Review the output** – Most scripts write either a table to screen or an artefact (CSV / JSON / TXT) you can attach to a ticket or drop into a SIEM pipeline.
+4. **Review the output** – Most scripts write either a table to the screen or an artefact (CSV / JSON / TXT) you can attach to a ticket or drop into a SIEM pipeline.

 > *Tip:* All parameters have sensible defaults; launch a script with `-Help` to see them.